Hiking the Puʻu Manamana Trail: Crouching Lion to Kahekili Ridge on Oʻahu

 The Puʻu Manamana Trail in east Oʻahu is one my favorite adventures when I’m looking for a fun, challenging day hike, but not something too long.

-By this, I mean that the famous Crouching Lion Trail is truly only the easiest part and the start of the much longer hike, known as the Puʻu Manamana Crossover Trail.
-However, it’s the trail that ascends past Crouching Lion where the real hiking begins.
+By this, I mean that the famous Crouching Lion Trail is truly only the easiest part and the start of the much longer hike, known as the Puʻu Manamana Turnover Trail.
+However, it’s truly the ridge that ascends past Crouching Lion where the real hiking begins!

 Puʻu Manamana Trailhead Parking